American Treasure Tour

-The American Treasure Tour is a tourist attraction established in 2010 and opened to the public for guided tours.
+The American Treasure Tour Museum is a tourist attraction established in 2010 and opened to the public for guided tours.
 Visitors travel through a large private collection that encompasses an eclectic variety of smaller collections.
-Included is one of the world's largest private collections of automatic music machines: nickelodeons, band organs, calliopes, photoplayers and music boxes.
-There are also classic cars, circus art, dolls and dollhouses, and a large assortment of popular culture miscellania.
+Included is one of the world's largest private collections of automatic music machines: nickelodeons, band organs, calliopes, photoplayers, and music boxes.
+There are also classic cars, circus art, dolls and dollhouses, and a large assortment of popular culture miscellanea.
 It is located in the 422 Business Center in the community of Oaks, Pennsylvania, west of Valley Forge National Historical Park just off of U.S. Route 422.

 Background

 The collection is located in Oaks, Pennsylvania, in a former B.F.
 Goodrich tire factory building.
 The factory was opened in 1937 and active in tire production until its closure in 1986, shortly before Goodrich sold their production line, and the name of their brand, to the Michelin Company.
 The former plant has since been completely re-purposed.
 The first floor of the building is currently used for commercial space, including such businesses as the Arnold's Family Fun Center.
-Most of the second floor, however, is the repository for the collection that comprises the American Treasure Tour.
+Most of the second floor, however, is the repository for the collection that comprises the American Treasure Tour Museum.
 The building complex is 1.2 million square feet while the ATT comprises 100,000 square feet, about the size of a big-box store.

 The Collection

-The ATT has on display the private collection of one person, who remains anonymous at his request.
+The ATTM has on display the private collection of one person, who remains anonymous at his request.
 The collection includes (but is not restricted to): carousel band organs, calliopes, nickelodeons (also known as orchestrions), movie posters and celebrity photographs, vinyl record albums (33-1/3, 48 and 78 speed), Edison cylinder players, antique and modern animated store displays, circus and clown art, pedal cars, model airplanes, and classic cars.
-A second element is the music box collection, on loan to the ATT by the Music Box Society International (MBSI), an organization of aficionados of automatic music.
-The ATT is the repository for over one hundred pieces from MBSI's extended collection.
+A second element is the music box collection, on loan to the ATTM by the Music Box Society International (MBSI), an organization of aficionados of automatic music.
+The ATTM is the repository for over one hundred pieces from MBSI's extended collection.
 Many of these are on display and played for visitors.
-The MBSI has also utilized the ATT as a site for group meetings.
+The MBSI has also utilized the ATTM as a site for group meetings.

 Layout

-The tour consists of two parts: The Music Room, which is predominantly seated with mild walking and The Toy Box, which incorporates a tram ride.
+The tour consists of two parts: The self-guided Music Room, which houses the majority of the self-playing music machines in the museum and The Toy Box, which incorporates a tram ride.

 The Music Room

 The Music Room has record albums, movie posters and celebrity photographs covering the walls.
-Located in the room are a majority of the collection's nickelodeons, dolls, dollhouses, and photoplayers, as well as the MBSI music boxes.
-The guides use modern iPad technology to turn on selected nickelodeons and instructional videos for visitors.
+Located in the room are a majority of the collection's nickelodeons, dolls, dollhouses, and photoplayers, as well as the Music Box Society International music boxes.
+Selected nickelodeons and instructional videos are played for visitors.
 Tours include the playing of numerous machines and brief historical stories told by the guide about the era during which the machines were popular.
 There are over 150 automatic music machines on display in the Music Room.
 Highlights among them include: